HaleTom/reinforcement_learning_specialisation_notes/03-Function-approximation/notes/wk1.md

 We need to be able to quantify which set of weights produce a better approximaion of the value of a state.

-A natural choice is the squared error, or the squared (removes sign) difference between the value and estimation.
+A natural choice is the squared error: the squared (removes sign) difference between the value and estimation.

+$\mu(s)$ (shown in grey) denotes how much we care about the value of a particular state.
+We want a closer approximation in common states and allow a higher error in states in which we spend little time.

 ![wk1-MSVE.png](wk1-MSVE.png)

 Making one state's estimate more accurate will often mean making another state less accurate.

-$\mu(s)$ (shown in grey) denotes how much we care about the value of a particular state.
-We want a closer approximation in common states and allow a higher error in states in which we spend little time.

 We call this error $\overline{\text{VE}}$ or "V E Bar".

 Our goal is to adjust the weights to decrease $\overline{\text{VE}}$.

 ![wk1-VE-bar-formula.png](wk1-VE-bar-formula.png)

+The weighting of $\mu$ (sums to 1) approximates the "mean" part of the MSE.

 #### Gradient descent